morteza/ACNets/docs/notebooks.md

 jupyter notebook
 ```

 Now you are able to either use the Jupyter UI or connect Google Colab to your local machine.
+VSCode is however preferred as some configurations will be automatically set.

 ## FAQ